rohitsd2/City_Assignment_frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.

+## Software Dependencies
+- Download Install NodeJs from `https://nodejs.org/en/`

 ## Development server
+- Go to Project directory
 - Install npm Dependencies using `npm install`,
 - Run `npm start` for a dev server.
-- Navigate to `http://localhost:5005/`.
+- Navigate to `http://localhost:5005/` on your browser.
 The app will automatically reload if you change any of the source files.

 ## Build